Hippa University

 • Consult with HIPAA compliance experts.

-• Foster a compliance culture within your organization.
+• Finally, foster a genuine compliance culture within your entire organization.

-By following this checklist, you can maintain the security and compliance of your email system.
+By ticking off this checklist, you can definitely maintain both the security and the compliance of your email system.

 Final Words